b-neufeld/sheets2projectionlab/Readme.md

 Copy the information returned by the console to extract your ProjectionLab account IDs.

 ## Prepare your Google spreadsheet
-1. Share your Google spreadsheet (that you want to sync to PL) with the Google service account you just created.
+1. Share your Google spreadsheet (that you want to sync to PL) with the Google service account you just created. **Important**: Share with Editor permissions.
+The script writes a temporary value to the Sheet (then reverts the change) which triggers a refresh of the Sheet.
+Otherwise, stale data could be queried.
 2. Create a new, dedicated tab to sync to ProjectionLab.
 3. Create the following four columns.
 Column headers are required as the script truncates the first row: